ai-forever/fusion_brain_aij2021/README_EN.md

 ## Limitations

-A Participant or a Team of Participants can submit a maximum of 5 submissions per day.
+A Participant or a Team of Participants can submit a maximum of 1 (one) submission per day.
 Only valid attempts that have received a numerical estimate are taken into account.

 The solution container will be run under the following conditions: